IzabellaRaulin/snap/docs/TASKS.md

 - **running:** a running task
 - **stopped:** a task that is not running
 - **disabled:** a task in a state not allowed to start.
 This happens when the task produces consecutive errors.
 A disabled task must be re-enabled before it can be started again.
 - **ended:** a task for which the schedule is ended.
-It happens for schedule with defined _stop_timestamp_ or if the _count_ of runs has been specified.
+It happens for schedule with defined _stop_timestamp_ or with specified the _count_ of runs.
 An ended task is resumable if the schedule is still valid.

 ![statediagram](https://cloud.githubusercontent.com/assets/11335874/23774722/62526aaa-0525-11e7-9ce8-894a8e2cbdf1.png)